Marlins vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won five of the seven games they were favored on the moneyline this season (71.4%).
+- The Marlins have won in nine, or 50%, of the 18 contests they have been named as odds-on underdogs this year.

-- In games it has played as moneyline favorites with odds of -130 or shorter, Miami has a 3-2 record (winning 60% of its games).
+- This season, Miami has won six of its 11 games, or 54.5%, when it's the underdog by at least +115 on the moneyline.

-- Based on this game's moneyline, the Marlins have an implied win probability of 56.5%.
+- The moneyline set for this matchup implies the Marlins have a 46.5% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.